-Hickman Mills Freshman Center and Ruskin High School have joined other schools in the state receiving the A+ designation.
+Ruskin High School has joined other schools in the state receiving the A+ designation.
 A+ is a high school reform model with a student incentive component.
 The goals of the A+ program are as follows:

 - All students will graduate from high school. - All students will complete high school studies that are challenging and have identified expectations. - All students will proceed from high school graduation to college, post secondary vocational or technical school, or high wage job with opportunities for workplace skill development.